'Cyborg' artist who 'hears' colour turns to time travel

-MATARO, SPAIN (AFP) - For Neil Harbisson, a self-described "cyborg" artist living near Barcelona, colour is quite literally music to his ears thanks to an antenna he designed to overcome colour blindness.
+MATARO (Spain) • For Neil Harbisson, a self-described "cyborg" artist living near Barcelona, colour is quite literally music to his ears, thanks to an antenna he designed to overcome colour blindness.

 Where once the term cyborg conjured up images of Arnold Schwarzenegger's Terminator, technology today is expanding human capacities through prostheses and implants.